 Securities sold under agreements to repurchase at a specified future date are not derecognised from the statement of financial position as the Group retains substantially all of the risks and rewards of ownership.
 The corresponding cash received is recognised in the consolidated statement of financial position as an asset with a corresponding obligation to return it, including accrued interest as a liability within cash collateral on securities lent and repurchase agreements, reflecting the transaction's economic substance as a loan to the Group.
 The difference between the sale and repurchase prices is treated as interest expense and is accrued over the life of agreement using the EIR.
-When the counterparty has the right to sell or re-pledge the securities, the Group reclassifies those securities in its statement of financial position to financial assets held for trading pledged as collateral or to financial investments available-for-sale pledged as collateral, as appropriate.
+When the counterparty has the right to sell or re-pledge the securities, the Group reclassifies those securities in its statement of financial position to FVTPL financial assets pledged as collateral or to FVOCI financial investments pledged as collateral, as appropriate.